-Note : from the middle of April until the middle of May 1944, Able Company of the 879th Airborne Engineer Battalion worked 24 hours a day on the Ledo Road, construction of their base camp and the Shingbwiyang airfield, before deploying to the area of Myitkyina to improve the facilities of the old British airfield which had been recently captured by the Japanese.
+Note: From the middle of April until the middle of May 1944, Able Co, 879th Airborne Engineer Battalion worked 24 hours a day on the Ledo Road, construction of their base camp and the Shingbwiyang Airfield, before deploying to the area of Myitkyina to improve the facilities of the old British Airfield which had been recently captured by the Japanese.

 Wheeler established Base Section 3 at Ledo, made it responsible for building the road, and named the 45th Regiment’s commander, Col John C. Arrowsmith, as base commander.
 Arrowsmith had his own 45th Regiment and the 823d Engineer Aviation Battalion began the road project, putting them to work first building warehouses, hospitals, barracks, and base roads at Ledo.
-Work started on the first 103 miles (166 Km) section of the road in Dec 1942, followed a steep, narrow trail through the territory from Ledo, across the Patkai Range through the Pangsau Pass, nicknamed ‘Hell Pass’ for its difficulty, and down to Shingbwiyang, Burma.
+Work started on the first 103 miles (166 KM) section of the road in December 1942, followed a steep, narrow trail through the territory from Ledo, across the Patkai Range through the Pangsau Pass, nicknamed ‘Hell Pass‘ for its difficulty, and down to Shingbwiyang in Burma.
 Sometimes rising as high as 4500 feet (1400 M), the road required the removal of the earth at the rate of 100.000 cubic feet per mile (1800 M³/Km).
-Steep gradients, hairpin curves, and sheer drops of 200 feet (60 M), all surrounded by a thick rain forest was the norm for this first section.
+Steep gradients, hairpin curves, and sheer drops of 200 feet (60 M), all surrounded by a thick rainforest were the norm for this first section.

-The first bulldozer reached Shingbwiyang on Dec 27, 1943, three days ahead of schedule.
-The building of this section allowed much-needed supplies to flow to the troops engaged in attacking the Japanese 18th Division, which was defending the northern area of Burma with their strongest forces around the towns of Kamaing, Mogaung, and Myitkyina.
-Before the Ledo road reached Shingbwiyang, Allied troops (the majority of whom were American-trained Chinese divisions of the X Force) had been totally dependent on supplies flown in over the Patkai Range.
+The first bulldozer reached Shingbwiyang on December 27, 1943, three days ahead of schedule.
+The building of this section allowed much-needed supplies to flow to the troops engaged in attacking the 18th Japanese Division, which was defending the northern area of Burma with their strongest forces around the towns of Kamaing, Mogaung, and Myitkyina.
+Before the Ledo Road reached Shingbwiyang, Allied troops (the majority of whom were American-trained Chinese divisions of the X Force) had been totally dependent on supplies flown in over the Patkai Range.
 As the Japanese were forced to retreat south, the Ledo Road was extended.
-This was made considerably easier from Shingbwiyang by the presence of a fair weather road built by the Japanese, and the Ledo Road generally followed the Japanese trace.
-As the road was built, two 4 inch (100-MM) fuel pipe lines were laid side by side so that fuel for the supply vehicles could be piped instead of trucked along the road.
+This was made considerably easier by Shingbwiyang by the presence of a fair weather road built by the Japanese, and the Ledo Road generally followed the Japanese trace.
+As the road was built, two 4-inch (100-MM) fuel pipelines were laid side by side so that fuel for the supply vehicles could be piped instead of trucked along the road.

 The Japanese now reacted to the road construction.
 With the threat of an Allied offensive, they formed a second army in Burma and placed the 18th Division Commander, Gen Mutaguchi, in charge.
 Gen Shinichi Tanaka took over command of the 18th Division.
 Reacting to guerrilla activity by Kachin tribesmen, small columns from the 18th moved north up the valleys from Myitkyina toward the Patkais and the Ledo Road.
 The Japanese had trouble with the terrain, and airstrikes caused the contractors who provided the elephants for the pack trains to run away with their animals.
 Short of supplies, the Japanese withdrew south.

 Work continued through 1944 and in late December, it was opened for the transport of logistics.
-In Jan 1945, four of the black EABs (along with three white battalions) continued working on the now renamed Stilwell Road, improving and widening it.
+In January 1945, four of the black EABs (along with three white battalions) continued working on the now-renamed Stilwell Road, improving and widening it.
 Indeed, one of these African American units was assigned the task of improving the road that extended into China.

-For the first convoys, if they turned right, they were on their way to Lashio, 100 miles (257 Km), to the south through Japanese-occupied Burma.
-If they turned left, Wanting lay 60 miles (96 Km) to the north just over the China-Burma border.
+For the first convoys, if they turned right, they were on their way to Lashio, 100 miles (257 KM), to the south through Japanese-occupied Burma.
+If they turned left, Wanting lay 60 miles (96 KM) to the north just over the China-Burma Border.
 However, by late 1944, the road still did not reach China; by this time, tonnage airlifted over the Hump to China had significantly expanded with the arrival of more modern transport aircraft.
-In late 1944, barely two years after Stilwell accepted responsibility for building the Ledo Road, it connected to the Burma Road beside the fact that some sections of the road beyond Myitkyina at the Hukawng Valley were under repair due to heavy monsoon rains.
-It became a highway stretching from Assam, India to Kunming, China 1079 miles (1736 Km) in length.
-On Jan 12, 1945, the first convoy of 113 vehicles, led by Gen Pick, departed from Ledo; they reached Kunming, China on Feb 4, 1945.
-In the six months following its opening, trucks carried 129000 tons of supplies from India to China.
+In late 1944, barely two years after Stilwell accepted responsibility for building the Ledo Road, it connected to the Burma Road despite the fact that some sections of the road beyond Myitkyina at the Hukawng Valley were under repair due to heavy monsoon rains.
+It became a highway stretching from Assam, India to Kunming, China 1079 miles (1736 KM) in length.
+On January 12, 1945, the first convoy of 113 vehicles, led by Gen Pick, departed from Ledo; they reached Kunming, China on February 4, 1945.
+In the six months following its opening, trucks carried 129.000 tons of supplies from India to China.
 Twenty-six thousand trucks that carried the cargo (one way) were handed over to the Chinese.